tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 `pip installation notes <https://pip.pypa.io/en/latest/installing/#install-pip>`_ for more details.

-I suggest that you install the ``virtualenv`` package straight away.
+Another really useful package is ``virtualenv``.
+I suggest installing it straight away.

 .. code-block:: none

     $ sudo pip install virtualenv

-This installs the ``virtualenv`` tool that allows you to create virtual Python environments.
+Virtualenv is a tool that allows you to create virtual Python environments.

 .. sidebar:: What is a Python virtual environment?

+    A Python virtual environment is essentially a local copy of your system's Python.
+    The copy can live in your home directory.
-    A Python virtual environment is essentially a copy of your system's Python programming environment.
-This means that you can install Python packages into your virtual environment without having to root privileges.
+    This means that you can install Python packages into your virtual environment without having root privileges.
 It also means that any packages that you install do not interfere with your system Python and vice versa.
 Furthermore, if you have multiple virtual environment they are all separate from each other.
 So if you have one virtual environment for each project that you are working on their Python packages can be of different versions without causing any problems.

-Let use ``virtualenv`` to create a virtual environment.
+Let's use ``virtualenv`` to create a virtual environment.

 .. code-block:: none